-The way the enemies die in Super Mario Land is actually kind of creepy.
+The way the enemies die is actually kind of creepy.
 Unlike the NES Mario games, where enemies generally flip upside-down and fall off the screen when you jump on them, here they lay on the ground, flattened and dead for a few seconds, before flopping off the screen.
 It gets worse with the Koopa Troopa analogues, which explode when they die.

 The "Daisy"s at the ends of Worlds 1 through 3 of Super Mario Landthat are actually monsters can make the player jump a bit.

-Then there's the U.S. commercial for the sequel Super Mario Land 2: 6 Golden Coins.
+The U.S. commercial for Super Mario Land 2: 6 Golden Coins.
 To some it may be Narm but before Wario was the portrayed as the greedy character he is today, in the U.S. the American media in the early years of after his debut portrayed him in a way that made most young gamers rather afraid of him, The commercials for Virtual Boy Wario Land and Wario Blast didn't help matters.

 The Thwomps from Bowser's Castle in Mario Kart 64; it's that disturbing Evil Laugh.
 The green one in the cell is scarier for some reason.
 Luckily, they aren't scary in the Wii version's remake.

 Mario Teaches Typing 2, like Mario 64, featured the floating disembodied head of Mario.
 Unlike the Mario 64 version, this one goes back and forth between cracking jokes and being amusing, to being just plain unsettling at times.